By Geoff Kimmerly

 Second Half editor

-To provide for the convenience and safety of spectators attending the Michigan High School Athletic Association 11-Player Football Finals – presented by the Michigan National Guard – at Ford Field in Detroit, Nov.
-24 and 25, attendees are being advised of a variety of items related to transportation and security – including policies regulating types of bags allowed into the stadium.
+To provide for the convenience and safety of spectators attending the MHSAA 11-Player Football Finals on Nov.
+23 and 24 at Ford Field in Detroit, attendees are being advised of a variety of items related to transportation and security – including policies regulating types of bags allowed into the stadium.

 Parking will be available in Ford Field facilities and lots to the east and north of the stadium and costs $6.
-A map identifying the designated Ford Field lots (4, 5 and 6) and parking deck can be found on the Football page of the MHSAA Website at http://www.mhsaa.com/sports/football.
+A map identifying the designated Ford Field lots (4, 5 and 6) and parking deck can be found on the Football page of the MHSAA Website.
 (There also are a number of privately-operated parking facilities close to Ford Field, but their pricing may differ.)

-Fans also are advised that the consumption of alcohol is prohibited in Ford Field parking facilities and lots.
+Fans also are advised that the consumption of alcohol is prohibited in Ford Field parking facilities and lots, and smoking – including use of electronic cigarettes and vaporizers – is prohibited inside the stadium.
 Tailgating, including the setting up and use of grilling equipment, is allowed only in Lot 5.

 Gates A, B and G will be available for public entrance during the event.
 Ticket sales will begin near Gates A and G at 8 a.m. each day, and the building will open its doors to spectators at 9 a.m.
 Tickets must be paid for in cash only.